Amet13/dynamic-dbusers-vault-demo/README.md

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-As we can see, our dynamic user has all permissions, which means admin access.
+As we can see, our dynamic user has all permissions.

 ## Cleanup